openssl/technical-policies/policies/design-process.md

 option.
 There should be sufficient detail to enable the implementation work to progress and to understand the trajectory of the solution into the future.
-Some details may be omitted until a later stage of the development project if appropriate and they are not needed until later.
+Some details may be omitted until a later stage of the development project if appropriate and such a level of detail is not needed until later.
 The assumptions of a solution should be clearly listed along with any omissions.

 The design document should be available for public comment in the form of a pull request.

-### Agree solution
+### Approve solution

-In this step the OTC agree the solution as it is described in the design document as produced by the design team.
-Once agreed the implementation may proceed and the design document should be merged into the main source repository.
+In this step the OTC approve the solution as it is described in the design document as produced by the design team.
+Once approved the implementation may proceed and the design document should be merged into the main source repository.

-The OTC may choose not to agree a solution.
+The OTC may choose not to approve a solution.
 In this case the process should iterate back to the "Refine and document" step to incorporate feedback from the OTC.
 In some cases more significant rework may be required, in which case the OTC may choose to step back to any previous step in this design process.

-In some cases the OTC may agree a solution which has certain details deliberately omitted in order to defer work on those details until a later stage of the implementation project.
-In such cases this process iterates back to the "Refine and document" stage to fill in those details when they are eventually required, and the subsequent amended design document must be agreed again by the OTC.
+In some cases the OTC may approve a solution which has certain details deliberately omitted in order to defer work on those details until a later stage of the implementation project.
+In such cases this process iterates back to the "Refine and document" stage to fill in those details when they are eventually required, and the subsequent amended design document must be approved again by the OTC.

 Transparency and Community Involvement
 --------------------------------------